Epidemiology of schizophrenia: Prenatal care

 In two natural experiments conducted on populations that experienced famine, the rates of schizophrenia diagnosed were observed.
-During both the Chinese Famine (1950s) and the Dutch Hunger Winter (1944-1945) the cohorts of the exposed group were twice as likely to develop schizophrenia as compared to the unexposed cohorts.
+During both the Chinese Famine (1950s) and the Dutch Hunger Winter (1944–1945) the cohorts of the exposed group were twice as likely to develop schizophrenia as compared to the unexposed cohorts.
 It is possible that prenatal nutritional deficiency plays a role in the development of schizophrenia, in particular the lack of micronutrients.
 Countries with poor prenatal care, low food supply, or developing countries could have a higher incidence of schizophrenia, but more research is needed to confirm this hypothesis.

+Season of Birth

+This disease has been found to be correlated with the season of birth.
+It's known that individuals with the disease are more likely to born in the winter months.
+Though the relative risk is small, persons born in the winter months are about 10% more likely to develop schizophrenia than those who are born within the summer months.
+Factors including the weather during these months has been found to affect the rate of this illness.

 Cannabis Use

-There have been several studies done that show a connection between schizophrenia and cannabis.
+Several studies have shown a connection between schizophrenia and cannabis.
 The genetic liability for people with cannabis use disorder was strongly correlated to schizophrenia.
 It was also found to show mixed evidence that pointed to an occasional connection between cannabis use disorder and schizophrenia.

+Maternal Infections and Diseases

+Going along with the season of birth of a child diagnosed with Schizophrenia, a series of ecological studies have found when mothers are in their second trimester of pregnancy when a flu epidemic arises, a higher risk of schizophrenia among the children is present.
+This causing possible maternal infection and in turn increased risk of infection and diseases within the offspring.
+Also, maternal-fetal factors can account for this increased risk.
+Many factors including maternal vitamin D deficiency while being pregnant and laboring during the winter months and lower fetal body temperatures being present during the colder months fall under the maternal-fetal chronobiological dysfunction hypothesis.
+Other diseases and infections in mothers whom are pregnant have been linked to increased risk of schizophrenia.
+These include, mothers who have the herpes simplex virus, meningitis, and even celiac disease.
+In a Danish study, children whose mothers have celiac disease were two times more likely to develop schizophrenia later in life.